Nazrin17/backend/API_DOCUMENTATION.md

 ### POST /appointments/:doctorId/book

 Book an appointment with a doctor.
+The system automatically checks:
+1. If the doctor has defined available time slots, the requested time must be in that list
+2. If the time slot is already booked by another user (prevents double booking)

 **Path Parameters:**
 - `doctorId` - Doctor ID